 Dear Editorial Board of Frontiers in Genetics – Cancer Genetics

-We, along with our co-authors, have submitted the manuscript entitled “MICA *012:01 allele facilitates the metastasis of colorectal cancer carrying KRAS mutation” for publication in Frontiers in genetics as a research paper.
+We, along with our co-authors, are submitting the following manuscript entitled, “MICA *012:01 Allele Facilitates the Metastasis of Colorectal Cancer Carrying KRAS Mutation” for publication in Frontiers in Genetics – Cancer Genetics as a research paper.

-The human major histocompatibility complex class I chain-related gene A (MICA) regulates immune surveillance of cancers with its receptor, NKG2D.
-As a highly polymorphic gene, its genetic association and allele functions with colorectal cancer (CRC) in full-length exon have not been explored.
-In this study, we examined MICA alleles of its exon 2-5 in 104 CRC patients and 536 healthy controls by PCR sequencing, explored the function of MICA alleles in CRC cell lines and the disease-free survival time of CRC patients.
-In our study, the association analysis found that MICA *009:01 or *049 allele was significantly decreased in the patients with CRC (p=0.0049, OR=0.35).
-In analysis of the subsets of the patients, MICA *012:01 and *045 alleles were associated with CRC patients carrying KRAS codon 12 mutation (p=0.027, OR=3.33) and the protruded type of CRC (p=0.0028, OR=0.07), respectively.
-In addition, MICA *027 was associated with the later stage (IIIb/IV stage) determined by UICC (Union for International Cancer Control; p=0.044, OR=0.14).
+The human major histocompatibility complex class I chain-related protein A (MICA) regulates immune surveillance of cancers by binding to its receptor, NKG2D (natural killer group 2D).
+As a highly polymorphic gene, the genetic association and allele functions of MICA across all exons with colorectal cancer (CRC) have not been explored.
+In this study, we characterized the alleles present in exons 2-5 of MICA in tissue samples from 104 patients with CRC and 536 healthy controls via PCR sequencing, explored the function of MICA alleles in CRC cell lines, and performed a preliminary analysis of the disease-free survival time in patients with CRC.
+In our study, association analyses revealed that MICA *009:01 and *049 alleles were significantly decreased in patients with CRC (p=0.0049, OR=0.35).
+In subset analysis of patients, MICA *012:01 and *045 alleles were associated with CRC that carry KRAS codon 12 mutation (p=0.027, OR=3.33) as well as the protruded type of CRC (p=0.0028, OR=0.07), respectively.
+In addition, MICA *027 was associated with later stage (stage IIIb/IV) CRC as determined by UICC (Union for International Cancer Control; p=0.044, OR=0.14) staging.

-Based on these aforementioned results, we hypothesized that MICA *012:01 and MICA *008 allele had marked functional difference.
-The function experiments found that the up-regulated expression of MICA *012:01 was correlated with the enhanced proliferation, invasion, and metastasis phenotype of CRC.
-The disease-free survival curve verified MICA *012:01 allele maybe predicted the poor prognosis of KRAS codon 12 mutated CRC patients.
-Moreover, no somatic mutation of MICA gene was found in CRC tumor tissues compared to the paracancerous tissues.
-These results indicated that multiple MICA alleles are associated with Chinese CRC and its clinical outcomes, thereinto, MICA *012:01 allele confers susceptibility to CRC patients carrying KRAS mutation, and its expression may impact the progress of malignancy of these patients by interaction with its receptor NKG2D to evade immune surveillance of cancer.
+Functional experiments with transfected CRC cell lines demonstrated that overexpression of MICA *012:01 significantly enhanced proliferation, invasion, and metastasic phenotypes of CRC.
+Preliminary disease-free survival curve analysis suggest that MICA *012:01 allele may be predictive for poor prognosis of patients with KRAS codon 12 mutated CRC.
+Moreover, no somatic mutation of MICA was detected in CRC tumor tissues compared to paracancerous tissues.
+These results indicate that multiple MICA alleles are associated with CRC development and progression in Chinese patients, and suggest that MICA *012:01 allele confers susceptibility to patients with CRC carrying KRAS mutation.
+MICA expression may impact disease progression in these patients by alteration of immune surveillance.

 We hereby certify that this manuscript consists of original, unpublished work.
-Thank you for your consideration.
-We look forward to hearing from you.
+Thank you for your consideration, and we look forward to hearing from you.

+Sincerely,

 Xiaodong Zhou, MD

 University of Texas-McGovern Medical School, TX, USA.